 - 1500-2000 mile distance – 12,000 Etihad miles + tax

 GOL has good availability within South America, so it’s great for country-hopping on the cheap using your Etihad miles.

 Keep an Eye out for Transfer Bonuses

 Many of the best Etihad sweet spots have unfortunately been devalued in recent months, but there is still value to be had if you know where to look.
 One last thing to keep in mind is the availability of transfer bonuses from other award programs.
-AMEX Membership Rewards, Citi ThankYou Points, and SPG have all run transfer bonuses in the past, and are likely to continue to in the future.
+AMEX Membership Rewards, Citi ThankYou Points, and Capital One have all run transfer bonuses in the past, and are likely to continue to in the future.
 There are no active bonuses at the time of this writing, but we’ll keep you posted when one pops up!
 A transfer bonus will make these Etihad redemptions even more of an incredible value.